Unique Vacation Ideas in Arkansas

 Fordyce Bathhouse was the grandest and largest when it opened in 1915 with three floors, two courtyards and a basement.
 An extensively restored jewel, it reopened in 1989 at the park’s visitor center and museum.

 The Superior Bathhouse offered “no frills” service when it opened in 1916.
 It was the smallest and the least expensive to use.
-It has been renovated but is currently closed.
+It has been renovated renovated and is now the Superior Bathhouse Brewery & Distillery.

 Ozark Bathhouse was a no-frills facility when it opened in 1922.
-Today it has been totally renovated and houses the Museum of Contemporary Art of Hot Springs.
+Today it has been totally renovated and houses the the Ozark Bathhouse Cultural Center.

 Quapaw Bathhouse also opened in 1922 as the longest structure on the row.
 It has been refurbished and is now home to the family-oriented Quapaw Baths and Spa which includes a large spa pool.

 The Lamar Bathhouse made its debut in 1923 as a replacement for a wooden structure also bearing the same name.
 It offered tubs of different lengths and had a small coed gym.
-It is currently not open to the public.
+It is currently where you’ll find the park store, Bathhouse Row Emporium, and offices for park employees.

 Clinton Presidential Library